NxPKG/khulnasoft-docs/content/cloudflare-one/policies/browser-isolation/network-dependencies.md

 ## Remoting client

 Isolated pages are served by the remoting client.
-This client communicates to Cloudflare's network via HTTPS and WebRTC.
+This client communicates to Khulnasoft's network via HTTPS and WebRTC.

 ### Remoting Client (Services)